Quad-Queued: 2D RPG Programmed in C# and GDScript)

 Character Switching

-• Character 1 resides in World 1, Character 2 is in World 2, and Character 3 is in World 3
+- Character 1 resides in World 1, Character 2 is in World 2, and Character 3 is in World 3

-Location Sharing:
+Location and Ability Sharing:

-• All characters share the same location across their respective worlds.
+- All characters share the same location across their respective worlds.

-• Example: If Player 1 teleports 5 feet to the right, Player 2 will have teleported in this same spot in their own world as well.
+- Example: If Player 1 teleports 5 feet to the right, Player 2 will have teleported in this same spot in their own world as well.

 Auto Switch when using abilities: